 Good quality, safe and effective vaccines are important in the fight against COVID-19.
 Despite the urgent need, no concessions are made to the usual strict requirements when making a vaccine against COVID-19 available.
-A vaccine against COVID-19 will not be allowed on the European market until it has received a marketing authorization (MA).
+A vaccine against COVID-19 will not be allowed on the European market once it has received a marketing authorization (MA).
 This MA is only granted after a thorough analysis of the benefits versus the risks.
 There are strict requirements for safety, quality and effectiveness.
 For vaccines, the European Medicines Agency (EMA) grants the MAs.
 The contracts for the purchase of vaccine candidates against COVID-19 by the Belgian government are independent of the MA procedure.
 Candidate vaccines that do not receive a MA are not allowed on the market and the contracts that were concluded beforehand will expire.

-Quickly to our citizens
+Quickly available for our citizens

 A second way to speed up the development of a COVID-19 vaccine is consultation between researchers and the competent authorities such as the FAMHP and the EMA from the start of the procedure.
 There is the “rolling review”, in which not all data must be available from the start of the MA application.
 The researchers gradually provide the authorities with all the necessary information.
 At the end of that process, of course, all the data needed in the slower procedure must also be present in the accelerated procedure.
 Investigators can also initiate proceedings for them scientific-technical advice (STA) applications, both at the FAMHP and at European level.